-You and your eligible dependents may or may not be eligible/enrolled in one or more of these plans; therefore, you should check your personal benefit enrollment records to determine your eligibility and in which of these plans you are enrolled.
+You and your eligible dependents may or may not be eligible/enrolled in this Plan; therefore, you should check your personal benefit enrollment records to determine your eligibility and whether or not you are enrolled.

-THIS NOTICE DESCRIBES YOUR American Airlines ("American")/TWA RETIREE PLANS' COVERAGE AS OF OCTOBER, 2013.
+THIS NOTICE DESCRIBES YOUR COVERAGE UNDER THE PLAN AS OF OCTOBER, 2013.
 Please read this notice carefully and keep it where you can find it.
-This notice has information about your current prescription drug coverage with American retiree health coverage or TWA retiree health coverage, and about your options under Medicare's prescription drug coverage.
+This notice has information about your current prescription drug coverage with American Airlines ("American")-sponsored health plans ("American health plan") and about your options under Medicare's prescription drug coverage.
 This information can help you decide whether or not you want to join a Medicare drug plan.
 If you are considering joining, you should compare your current coverage, including which drugs are covered at what cost, with the coverage and costs of the plans offering Medicare prescription drug coverage in your area.
 Information about where you can get help to make decisions about your prescription drug coverage is at the end of this notice.